TommiKorhonen/booklist/README.md

 * Usage of Docker since I have had never used it before
 * How to run everything from docker with 1 command
 * More about crud methods

+## If you want to acces database and change data there use this when containers are running
+* docker exec -it multicontainerapp_postgres_1 psql -U postgres (multicontainerapp_postgres_1 is the postqres container)